 Frank Schreck is one of the nation’s most distinguished gaming law attorneys.
 Drawing on more than four decades of experience working with the world’s leading gaming companies, he has been integral to the evolution and expansion of the gaming industry into what it is today.
 Frank’s work focuses on licensing matters and all other aspects of regulatory compliance.
 Working with noteworthy clients—Apollo Management, Scientific Games Corporation, Blackstone Real Estate Advisors, Wynn Resorts Ltd., and Caesars Entertainment, to name a few—he is known for his investigatory perspective and for getting gaming deals done by navigating complicated regulations, financial requirements and other challenges that arise.
 Frank is co-chair of Brownstein’s Gaming Law group.

 Frank’s gaming work extends far beyond representing his client’s interests in Las Vegas.
 He is a pioneer in the licensing of companies involved in multijurisdictional transactions.
 Beginning in 2006 with his representation of Apollo Global Management and TPG in the purchase of Harrah’s Entertainment, Inc., Frank has utilized the “VoteCo” licensing structure he created to assist public companies, large financial institutions and private equity firms in numerous multijurisdictional projects throughout the U.S. and internationally.
 His gaming law work extends to Japan, Macau, Puerto Rico, Spain, Australia and Great Britain.

-Frank is a former member of the Nevada Gaming Commission.
-He previously served in leadership roles at the International Association of Gaming Attorneys.
-Among other positions, he was president and chairman of the 4th International Association of Gaming Attorneys Conference in Vienna, Austria in 1990.
+A pivotal player in shaping Nevada’s gaming regulations, Frank is a former member of the Nevada Gaming Commission—in fact, he is the youngest member ever appointed in its history.
+He also served in leadership roles at the International Association of Gaming Attorneys, including as president and chairman of its annual conference.